 Families play an important role in female entrepreneurship; recent studies reveal two opposing pictures in this respect.
-In some cases, families are very supportive (Halkias, 2011 Muhammad A and, Dr. Amber G,2011) and play an important and supportive role in helping females to develop business ideas (Jamili, 2009).
+In some cases, families are very supportive (Muhammad A and, Dr. Amber G, 2011) and play an important and supportive role in helping females to develop business ideas (Jamili, 2009 cited in Indrawatie, 2011).